craftcms/docs/docs/4.x/logging.md

 ### Sensitive Information

 If you don’t want sensitive variables printed in your logs, you’re in luck!
 Craft automatically obfuscates values with sensitive-sounding keys, like “password”, “token”, and “key”.
-(Entire list under `sensitiveKeywords` in [config/app.php](https://github.com/craftcms/cms/blob/main/src/config/app.php).)
+(See the entire list under `sensitiveKeywords` in [config/app.php](https://github.com/craftcms/cms/blob/main/src/config/app.php), which you can override to add your own keys if you need to!)

 ```
 "CRAFT_DB_DATABASE":"db","CRAFT_DB_USER":"db","CRAFT_DB_PASSWORD":"•••••",